orbforge/orb-docs/docs/orb-app/linking-orb-to-account.md

 - Ensure both devices are on the same local network
 - Check that your network allows device discovery (some corporate or public networks restrict this)
-- Try the manual linking method instead
+- Try the CLI linking method instead

 ## Next Steps